kristjanjansen/cusco/readme.md

 ```
 #### 6. Views

-Views are still views but they are degraded to simple full page layouts that accomodate rendered components and lay them out using helper classes.
+Views are still views but they are degraded to simple layouts that accomodate rendered components and lay them out using helper classes.

 ```html